Le passé composé: the Past Tense in French

 Agreement of the participe passé

-For some verbs, the participe passé has to agree in gender and number with either the subject or the object of the sentence.
-This agreement is necessary in the following situations:
+In some situations, the participe passé has to agree in gender and number with either the subject or direct object of the sentence:

 Example: